 In the early 1900s, there was a housewife from St Louis named Pearl Curran.
 She believed she had contacted a spirit named Patience Worth through Ouija Board sessions.
 Patience communicated what would become almost 5,000 poems, a play, several novels, and many short works.
 Eventually, the Ouija Board was becoming tiring and she needed a more efficient way to channel the information and so she began to use automatic writing.
 Unlike many mediums, Curran did not go into a trance to channel Patience, she remained in a fully conscious and aware state of mind.
 Figures who have investigated this case have determined that it is unlikely that Pearl Curran would have been able to create the literary style, vocabulary, history, or subject matter that was presented in Patience's writing.

-I have written about Harry Houdini many times in this blog as he is somewhat of a idol of mine.
+I have written about Harry Houdini many times in this blog as he is somewhat of an idol of mine.
 He celebrated a rather famous friendship with famous novelist Sir Arthur Conan Doyle who was also a member of the SPR at one point.
-Doyle's wife Jean had become a self proclaimed medium who specialised in automatic writing.
+Doyle's wife Jean had become a self-proclaimed medium who specialized in automatic writing.
 In 1922 in Atlantic City, Jean supposedly contacted Houdini's mother in a seance using automatic writing.
 Now anyone that knows anything about Houdini will know how fond he was of his mother.
-In fact a lot of his search in the name of paranormal answers was the fact he wanted to communicate with his mother.
+In fact, a lot of his search in the name of paranormal answers was the fact he wanted to communicate with his mother.
 The Doyles felt that Houdini was quite moved by the 15 pages of grammatically correct English words that were written in the communication session.
 Houdini however went public to announce he did not believe this to be from his Mother as his Mother was very poor at English.
-Their friendship did not survive not long after, especially after Houdini continued to expose mediums that Doyle believed in to be frauds.
+Their friendship did not survive not long after due to their strong opposing beliefs on spiritualism.

 Have you tried automatic writing?
 What do you think?
 Is it a way to communicate with spirit or is it just our subconscious at play?